Roman sex was the right kind of sex — and it still is

 books by rod fleming

 These marriages were never between ‘equals’.
 Although Elegabalus was male, she married as a woman — thereby increasing the people’s dislike of her.
-Sporus — a boy sex-slave — was married as a woman and Antinous, while not as feminine as the other two, was clearly understood to be the Emperor’s catamite — and so the relationship conferred no contumely on Hadrian, the penetrator.
+Sporus — a boy sex-slave — was married as a woman and Antinous was understood to be the Emperor’s catamite — and so the relationship conferred no contumely on Hadrian, the penetrator.

 In 390 AD, all same-ex coitus was declared illegal.
 Any free-born Roman caught indulging in it could be punished by burning.
 The dark days of Christian sexual repression had begun.